Thomas J. O'Neill

-Thomas J O'Neill (born November 11, 1849, died April 6, 1919) was an Irish-born American merchant and philanthropist.
+Thomas J. O'Neill (November 11, 1849 – April 6, 1919) was an Irish-born American merchant and philanthropist.
 He was one of eight children of John and Anne Lynch O'Neill of County Cavan in north central Ireland.
-He died on April 6, 1919 of a sudden heart ailment in Baltimore, Maryland at age 69.
-O’Neill arrived in Baltimore from Ireland at age 16 in 1866 “with only pennies in his pocket.”
+He died on April 6, 1919, of a sudden heart ailment in Baltimore, Maryland, at age 69.
+O'Neill arrived in Baltimore from Ireland at age 16 in 1866 "with only pennies in his pocket."
 Immediately, he hired himself out as an apprentice in a downtown linen shop.

-O’Neill & Co. department store
+O'Neill & Co. department store

 In 1882, when he was 33 years old, he went into a brief partnership to establish his own dry goods store.
 Its twenty-foot front was located at Charles and Lexington Streets.
 Buying out his partner, O'Neill was soon in full command of his promising enterprise.
 His fortunes grew as his store eventually absorbed three adjacent buildings and expanded to branches in Dublin, London, and Paris, providing a livelihood for more than 500 employees.

 Great Baltimore Fire

-On Sunday morning, Feb.
-7, 1904, what later became known as the Great Baltimore Fire began in the dry goods firm of John E. Hurst & Co., located on the south side of German Street between Hopkins Place and Liberty Street at the current site of the Royal Farms Arena.
-The first alarm was turned in at 10:20 a.m. but the blaze was out of control within minutes, fanned by a wind that pushed the fire east by northeast in the direction of O’Neill & Co, which was about 400 yards away.
+On Sunday morning, February 7, 1904, what later became known as the Great Baltimore Fire began in the dry goods firm of John E. Hurst & Co., located on the south side of German Street between Hopkins Place and Liberty Street at the current site of the Royal Farms Arena.
+The first alarm was turned in at 10:20 a.m. but the blaze was out of control within minutes, fanned by a wind that pushed the fire east by northeast in the direction of O'Neill & Co, which was about 400 yards away.
 By afternoon, most of the buildings south of the department store in the block bounded by Hopkins Place and Redwood, Fayette and Charles streets had been destroyed.
 Meeting in the offices of Mayor Robert McLane, city engineers recommended dynamiting buildings in the path of the blaze so there would be nothing left to burn—the demolished lots would create an artificial firebreak that would stop the conflagration in its tracks.
 By 5 p.m., blasting had begun, bringing down J. W. Putts department store on the southwest corner of Charles and Fayette streets.
 The next large building slated for demolition was on the northwest corner of Charles and Lexington—O'Neill's department store.
-When firefighters rushed into the store to plant their charges, O’Neill reportedly told them, “Gentlemen, you'll have to blow me up, too!"
+When firefighters rushed into the store to plant their charges, O'Neill reportedly told them, "Gentlemen, you'll have to blow me up, too!"